 Access all public content for the Digital Stewardship Curriculum at the Sustainable Heritage Network.
 Navigate through the curriculum from start to finish, or pick and choose the modules that are most helpful to you.

-CDSC: Dr. Kim Christen (director), Lotus Norton-Wisla (digital and community outreach archivist), Dr. Trevor Bond (co-director), Alex Merrill (director of technology), Michael Wynne (digital applications librarian), William Clements (digital projects archivist), Ruth Gregory (instructor and assistant director of digital technology and culture)
+CDSC: Dr. Kim Christen (director), Lotus Norton-Wisla (digital and community outreach archivist), Dr. Trevor Bond (co-director), Alex Merrill (director of technology), Michael Wynne (digital applications librarian), William Clements (digital projects archivist), Annie Tucker (education and outreach archivist)

-Libraries: Cheryl Gunselman (archivist), Mark O’English (archivist), Linnea Nelson (conservator), Steve Taylor (application developer/analyst)
+Libraries: Mark O’English (archivist), Linnea Nelson (conservator), Steve Taylor (application developer/analyst)